 10. Understanding debt

-Sadly, this is the one area that many adult have had to figure out on their own.
-This usually ends with terrible results.
+Sadly, this is the one area that many adults have had to figure out on their own.
+It usually ends with terrible results.
 I include myself as one of them.
 Of course, I was able to turn things around and no longer have debt hanging over my head.
 I never want my kids to feel the stress that debt brings to them.

-The way that you can help your kids will depend upon the age, however, here is one idea for older kids.
+The way that you can help your kids will depend on the age, however, here is one idea for older kids.
 Have your child come up with something that they want to get.
 Make sure it costs more than what is in the budget or savings.
 Ask them how they would pay for that item if they did not have the money.
-This is where it gets interesting.
+Then, show them how debt feels when you have no money left because you have to give it to everyone else.

-One suggestion is that you get all of their allowance until it is paid for.
-The idea of no money at all for 10 weeks sometimes is what it would take for them to understand.
+When your child realizes he or she will not get any money for ten weeks, he or she might be shocked!
 Put it all down on paper and even use a calendar.
-Help them understand how long it would be before they got a dime from mom and dad again.
+Help them see how long it would be before they got a dime from mom and dad again.

-You may also want to start to talk to them in debt terms.
-Rather than saying ” you need to pay me back the money you owe”, you could say “you need to repay your debt to me.”
-It may sound tough, but it might be the right trick to help your own child understand.
+Also, talk to them in debt terms.
+Rather than saying ” you need to pay me back the money you owe,” you could say “you need to repay your debt to me.”
+It may sound harsh, but it might be the right tactic to help your child understand.

-This is one financial topic I know kids and adults alike do not enjoy.
-As an adult, we understand that our taxes help pay for a multitude of things.
+No one likes taxes.
+However, as an adult, we understand that our taxes help pay for a multitude of things.
 However, this can be a tough one to explain to children.

 The way that we have explained it to our kids is with complete honesty.
 We talk about the roads we drive on.
 Talk about the school bus that picks them up in the morning.
 Discuss the programs that can help give kids food when Mom and Dad can’t afford it.
 We’ve explained to them that we always give a little of our money back which in turn, helps others and provides us with things we use every day.

-Once kids understand how the roads are paid for, it begins to make more sense to them.
+Once kids understand how their city and programs are paid for, it starts to make more sense.

 12. Retirement savings